John-Otago/PhD-Plus/README.md

 Keep pushing.

 ### 1.2 What is PhD Training?
-Now, *qu'est-ce qu'être doctorant* (what is a PhD student)?
-What is it like to go through PhD training?
+Now, what is it like to go through PhD training?

 Consider this quote: